 Even if your employer has all safety procedures in place, the risks remain high.
 Some employers cut corners on safety, and the worker and his or her family pay the price for these violations.

-At Riddle & Brantley, we are committed to helping injured construction workers get justice, and we pursue the maximum in compensation after a serious injury.
+At Riddle & Brantley, our workers’ compensation lawyers in Raleigh are committed to helping injured construction workers get justice, and we pursue the maximum in compensation after a serious injury.
 We have years of success in workers’ compensation law in North Carolina and we have two Board Certified Workers’ Compensation Specialists on our team.
 That means your case is in experienced hands.
 Connect with us by phone, or use our online injury evaluation form.
 We are ready to help you now – call us.

 Construction’s Fatal Four: The Most Common Reasons for Death on the Job